Estimated reading time: 8 minutes

 While you are considering a new career, you should also shadow someone.
 You should follow someone around while working on their job, seeing the nitty-gritty details of everything they do.

 This gives you hands-on experience, and it can be an eye-opener to what it’s like to work at a specific job.
-For example, some people shadow nurses because it gives them an idea of what it’s like to work in a hospital, being around sick people, and lots of blood.
+For example, some people shadow nurses because it gives them an idea of what it’s like to work in a hospital, and the pressures that come as a nurse.

 Check Out the Education and Training Requirements